It’s Official! Kylie Jenner Lands Her Own ‘KUWTK’ Spinoff Series After Splitting From Tyga

-Kylie Jenner is said to be newly single and as she adjusts to life without Tyga, she’ll be doing so with cameras in tow.
+Kylie Jenner is said to be newly single, and as she adjusts to life without Tyga, she’ll be doing so with cameras in tow.

-Just weeks after rumors began swirling in regard to the 19-year-old’s recent split from the rapper, the E!
-Network has confirmed that Kylie Jenner will soon follow in the footsteps of her famous siblings and star in a Keeping Up With the Kardashians spinoff series of her own.
+Just weeks after rumors began swirling in regard to the 19-year-old’s recent split from the rapper, the E! network has confirmed that Kylie Jenner will soon follow in the footsteps of her famous siblings and star in a Keeping Up with the Kardashians spinoff series of her own.

 “[Kylie Jenner]’s beauty, business savvy and fashion icon status have made her one of the most famous and successful young woman on the planet,” Jeff Olde, E!’s executive vice president of programming and development, said in a statement on April 10, via Us Weekly.
 “Kylie has achieved so much at such a young age and we know the E! audience will be thrilled now that she is ready to share an inside look at her everyday life.”

-Kylie Jenner has been appearing on Keeping Up With the Kardashians since the show’s first season in 2007, but at the time, she was just 9 years old.
+Kylie Jenner has been appearing on Keeping Up with the Kardashians since the show’s first season in 2007, but at the time, she was just 9-years-old.
 Now, a decade later, she’s agreed to share tons more of her private moments with fans on a series surrounding her professional and personal life.

-According to Us Weekly, the first season of Life of Kylie will include 8 episodes and follow Kylie Jenner as she tends to her entrepreneurial endeavors and enjoys spending her downtime with longtime best friend Jordyn Woods.
+According to Us Weekly, the first season of Life of Kylie will include eight episodes and follow Kylie Jenner as she tends to her entrepreneurial endeavors and enjoys spending her downtime with longtime best friend Jordyn Woods.

 “The last couple years have been such an incredible journey with the support of my fans,” Kylie Jenner said of the project.
 “This show will allow me to give them a peek inside all of the exciting things I am working on as well as some personal time with friends.”